RyotaUshio/numpy/README.md

 }
 ```

-All you have to do to see the result is only type the following command.
+All you have to do is just type the following command.
 ```
 $ ./py++ example
 ```